 “If a man’s not a success, he’s got no one to blame but himself.”

-Variations on that sentiment recur throughout Salesman, the 1968 documentary that screens Saturday at 3 p.m. at the Museum of the Moving Image.
+Variations on that sentiment recur throughout 1968’s Salesman.
 It’s the myth of American self-determination boiled down to 14 words.
-Each time it’s repeated, it becomes funnier and more ominious; filmmakers Albert and David Maysles and Charlotte Zwerin subtly contradict it simply by depicting the title profession, which was already in decline when the film was shot, and which consisted mainly of secularists or nonpracticing believers trying to sell middle- and working-class Americans religious texts they didn’t want and probably couldn’t afford anyway.
+Each time it’s repeated, it becomes funnier and more ominous.
+Filmmakers Albert and David Maysles and Charlotte Zwerin subtly contradict it simply by depicting the title profession, which was already in decline when the film was shot, and which consisted mainly of secularists or nonpracticing believers trying to sell middle- and working-class Americans religious texts they didn’t want and probably couldn’t afford anyway.
 Without narration—and with only a handful of onscreen titles, most of them terse and dryly factual—the filmmakers show just how casually materialistic postwar America had become.

 From the snowy streets of Boston to the sun-blasted faux-Arabian suburbs of Miami-Dade, the film’s men seem weighed down by work and by the people they work for.
-The women—mostly stay-at-home moms, a.k.a. "housewives”—betray a mix of delight (at the chance to have unplanned social contact with another adult) and the cool excitement of audience members critiquing a live performance.
+The women—mostly stay-at-home mothers, also known as “housewives”—betray a mix of delight (at the chance to have unplanned social contact with another adult) and the cool excitement of audience members critiquing a live performance.
 (They expect a killer pitch, and they won’t reward a bad one.)
 No one seems to have any special feeling toward the Good Book itself—only the illustrations, binding and other characteristics flogged by men trying to sell X number of copies by the end of the month.

 The essence of every sales call is the same; only the details change.
 The salesmen either locate the customer’s sweet spot or don’t, and the customers either fall for the salesman’s line of patter or don’t.
 Empathy rarely enters the transaction.
 Here, as in any other sales job, the goal is to close the deal before the customer can come to his or her senses.
-Perception-wise, there seems to be no substantive difference between selling Bibles and selling shoes or vacuum cleaners.
-In the opening scene, which shows the movie’s de facto protagonist Paul “The Badger” Brennan trying to sell a young mother a Bible while her yawning daughter looks on, Paul says, “The Bible is still the bestseller in the world.”
-He’s recontextualizing the founding document of western civilization as a marketplace phenomenon—something with legs, a purchase that makes the customer feel as though he or she belongs.
+Perception-wise, there seems to be no substantive difference between selling bibles and selling shoes or vacuum cleaners.
+In the opening scene, which shows the movie’s de facto protagonist Paul “The Badger” Brennan trying to sell a young mother a bible while her yawning daughter looks on, Paul says, “The bible is still the bestseller in the world.”
+He’s recontextualizing the founding document of Western civilization as a marketplace phenomenon—something with legs, a purchase that makes the customer feel as though he or she belongs.

 Ethnicity, social class, living conditions and the customer’s mood are X factors contributing to the success or failure of the call.
 The salesman duly notes each of these, adjusts his pitch accordingly, and succeeds based on the customer’s judgement of whether he did a good job selling.
 Some salesmen are more resourceful and convincing than others.
 James “The Rabbit” Baker—a slim younger man who looks like he could be Sam Waterston’s kid brother—is a top earner for a reason; he has an unerring, probably innate knack for sensing what the customer is feeling, then putting him or her at ease with just the right compliment, anecdote, question or observation.
 Paul the Badger is on the opposite end of the suave scale—a smiling wiseacre who trudges through snowy Massachusetts singing, “If I Were a Rich Man” from Fiddler on the Roof and, in a transparent attempt at bonding, volunteers way more personal information than the customer wanted.
 And yet the banal essence of this type of social exchange is so clear to all involved that offense is rarely given, or taken.
-(In one sales call, Paul tries to make an illustrated Bible seem more enticing by telling a woman customer that he recently sold one to a female Ph.D. who adored it; then he adds, “I had a cum laude myself, from one of the colleges…Cum no more!”)
+(In one sales call, Paul tries to make an illustrated bible seem more enticing by telling a woman customer that he recently sold one to a female Ph.D. who adored it; then he adds, “I had a cum laude myself, from one of the colleges…Cum no more!”)
 The ritual’s insincerity is confirmed by the various salesmens’ insistence that they’re not just trying to sell something—that in fact, something spontaneous and authentic is happening in these living rooms.
 “This is not the Irish blarney,” Paul tells the woman he just assaulted with bad puns.
 “This comes right from the heart.”

-Throughout the film, the Bible sellers find themselves face-to-face with other “failures”—decent Americans who toil with a stiff upper lip and then, in the company of salesmen they’ll never see again, casually let slip a statement implying just how deadening their work must be.
+Throughout the film, the bible sellers come face-to-face with other “failures”—decent Americans who toil with a stiff upper lip and then, in the company of salesmen they’ll never see again, casually let slip a statement implying just how deadening their work must be.
 “In my job, you have to have a sense of humor,” a sanitation worker says.
 “If you don’t, you go nuts.”
 A leather-faced, chain-smoking mom says of her bespectacled teenaged daughter, who seems like one of the film’s most upbeat, inquisitive characters, “She don’t believe in what she’s doing.
 She hates her supervisor.”
 The most authentic and surprising personalities can’t survive in bottom-line-driven jobs unless they alter or disguise their natures.
 Or as Albert Maysles told interviewer Chris Buck, “The guy that succeeds as a human being makes for a lousy salesman.”

 Most striking of all is the film’s deployment of footage from meetings of the company’s sales force, in which reps from the head office try to inspire and/or threaten the troops.
-In a film about Bible salesmen, these are the only scenes that evoke religious services.
+In a film about bible salesmen, these are the only scenes that evoke religious services.
 The motivator/frightener stands at a pulpit-like podium, declaiming the gospel of self-reliance and prosperity and pausing to let star employees stand up and testify as to how much money they expect to make in the coming year.
 Can-do slogans are lobbed like stone tablets: “All I can say to people who aren’t making the money is, it’s their fault!”
 “I’m sick and tired of being sick and tired!”
 “If a man’s not a success, he’s got no one to blame but himself!”

-Matt Zoller Seitz, the editor-in-chief and publisher of The House Next Door, will introduce a screening of Salesman this coming Saturday, January 20, at 3 p.m. at the Museum of the Moving Image in Queens, then moderate a Q&A with Albert Maysles afterward.
+Matt Zoller Seitz, the editor-in-chief and publisher of the House Next Door, will introduce a screening of Salesman this coming Saturday, January 20, at 3 p.m. at the Museum of the Moving Image in Queens, then moderate a Q&A with Albert Maysles afterward.
 For more information, click here.